thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 ## How do you build a user interface with React?

-Let's start by examining this simple React application.
+Let's start by examining this simple React user interface.

 `hello.html`
 ```html